 Hide a tab by selecting it and choosing Hide in the right-click menu.
 To restore the tab, select the appropriate choice in the View menu.

-Using the Search Assistant
+Using the Search Tab

-The Search Assistant can be accessed by clicking Search > Search Assistant menu.
-It is also visible in the Repository pane search tab.
-Search Assistant displays a sorted list of workspace objects returned by a search of the repository.
+The Search pane displays a sorted list of workspace objects returned by a search of the repository.
 Use the list to find key relationships and available methods for an object.